Hansen House (Jerusalem): History

-In 1887, when the lepers' asylum in Mamilla became overcrowded, Jerusalem's Anglican-German Protestant community initiated the establishment of a larger facility designed by German architect Conrad Schick.The building, surrounded by a high stone wall, was established in an isolated spot northwest of the German Colony with the name of the institution, Jesus Hilfe (Jesus's Help), inscribed on a lintel on the main façade.
-The Herrenhut Brotherhood of the Moravian Church was responsible for fundraising and management.An innovative feature of the building was the construction of a self-standing two-story bathroom tower.
+In 1887, when the old lepers' asylum in Mamilla on Rehov Agron 20, donated in 1867 by Baroness Auguste von Keffenbrinck-Ascheraden (1835–1889) from Keffenbrink became overcrowded, Jerusalem's Anglican-German Protestant community initiated the establishment of a larger facility designed by German architect Conrad Schick.
+Construction began in 1874 and included the building of a surrounding wall, a basement level, and a large water cistern.
+The building, surrounded by a high stone wall, was established in an isolated spot northwest of the German Colony with the name of the institution, Jesus-Hilfe (Jesus's Help), inscribed on a lintel on the main façade.
+The Herrnhut Brethren, the German branch of the Moravian Church, was responsible for fundraising and management.
+An innovative feature of the building was the construction of a self-standing two-story bathroom tower.

+At the time of its establishment, this institution was considered the only one of its kind in the Middle East- a modern European hospital that became a model for the founding of leprosy hospitals in various countries.

 Over the years, Jerusalem grew until the asylum's location was no longer secluded yet it retained an aura of mystery.
+The surrounding area was used for agricultural purposes, mulberry trees belonging to the Greek Orthodox to the north, vineyards to the south, and was located near the military railway built by the British in 1917.
 The public regarded the asylum as a closed, isolated institution, although patients were in fact free to leave, and families could visit.
 The patients were from Muslim, Christian and Jewish communities throughout the country.
-Between the 1880s and the 1950s, the House hosted between 30 to 40 lepers and 3 to 5 nurses at any one time.
+Between the 1880s and the 1950s, the House hosted between 30 and 40 lepers and 3 and 5 nurses at any one time.
+One of the individuals who cared for the leprosy patients at the hospital was Rabbi Aryeh Levin, who would visit them weekly and pray with them during the High Holidays.
+He was unafraid of contracting the disease, believing that when a person performs acts of kindness for others, God protects them from harm.

-In 1950, the Jewish National Fund bought the compound, and the Israeli Ministry of Health took over the running of the asylum, renaming it the Hansen Government Hospital(after physician Gerhard Hansen, who identified the Leprosy bacteria).
+In 1950, an agreement was signed in London transferring ownership of the complex from the Moravian Church to the Jewish National Fund.
+The fund bought the compound, and the Israeli Ministry of Health took over the running of the asylum, renaming it the Hansen Government Hospital (after the physician Gerhard Hansen, who identified the Leprosy bacteria).
 With the development of an effective cure for leprosy, more patients were rehabilitated and discharged, resulting in the closure of the hospitalization unit.
+In 1986, due to the building's significant historical and architectural value, it was declared a preserved building.
 From 2000 until 2009, the asylum operated as an ambulatory clinic before finally closing down.

+The history of the hospital, descriptions of the Moravian church, the disease, the nurses, and the patients is documented by the daughter of a physician who lived and worked in the hospital.